LTV ratio calculator

-Loan to value ratio or LTV is a ratio of the loan amount you can obtain given the market value of your property.
-Generally, the LTV for a Loan against Property ranges between 40% and 75% of your property’s appraised value.
-LTV for a Loan against Property tells you the maximum amount of financing you can get based on the property you are pledging.
+Loan-to-value ratio or LTV is a ratio of the loan amount you can obtain given the market value of your property.
+Generally, the LTV for a loan against property ranges between 80% of your property’s appraised value.
+LTV for a loan against property tells you the maximum amount of financing you can get based on the property you are pledging.
 Here, the property is appraised on factors such as its type: commercial or residential, and occupancy.

-Upon knowing the maximum loan value you are eligible for, you can use the Loan against Property EMI calculator to determine your monthly outgo, should you apply for the loan.
-To get started with calculating LTV, enter your desired loan amount and market value of your property in an LTV calculator.
+Upon knowing the maximum loan value you are eligible for, you can use the loan against property EMI calculator to determine your monthly outgo, should you apply for the loan.
+To get started with calculating LTV, enter your desired loan amount and market value of your property in a LTV calculator.

 The formula that a loan to value ratio calculator uses to compute your loan’s LTV ratio is:

-Enter the principal amount and property value into the fields and click on ‘calculate’.
+Enter the principal amount, the property value and the mortgage loan interest rate into the fields, and click on ‘calculate’ in the LTV calculator.
 For instance, if the loan amount is Rs.
 1 crore and the property value is worth Rs.
 2.5 crore, then enter these figures into the appropriate fields.
 Click on ‘Calculate’ to know the maximum LTV ratio of the loan, which in this case comes to 40%.

 A second mortgage involves pledging a property that is already acting as security for one loan as collateral for a second loan.
 There are a couple of ways in which you can get a fresh loan using the same property as security.
 For instance, you can opt for a top-up loan from your existing lender.
 This is an easy option, especially when your original loan isn’t equal to the LTV ratio you are eligible for.
 You can also choose to take a fresh Loan against Property from another lender.

-In case of a second mortgage, you have a cumulative loan to value ratio.
+In the case of a second mortgage, you have a cumulative loan to value ratio.
 Here the principal of both loans is added and then divided by the market value of the property.
 So, if your initial loan was worth Rs.
 50 lakh, your new one is worth Rs.
 10 lakh and your property’s appraised value is Rs.
 1 crore, then the cumulative LTV ratio is 60%.